 Advances in mobile technology and the widespread use of smartphones and tablets are working to improve healthcare services at a rapid pace.
 These advances are increasing the success rate of patient outcomes, as well as the overall quality of care provided.

-As a leader in innovative technology, the United States passed the Health Information Technology for Economic and Clinical Health (HITECH) Act in 2009 to promote the adoption and meaningful use of health information technology.
+- The US and Canada hold the highest share of mobile technology (Source: MarketWatch).
+Additionally, as a leader in innovative technology, the United States passed the Health Information Technology for Economic and Clinical Health (HITECH) Actin 2009 to promote the adoption and meaningful use of health information technology.
 The HITECH Act also established numerous grants aimed at training personnel in healthcare organisations, teaching them how to make use of advances and provide support for health IT infrastructure.

 mHealth helps address human health problems with support from mobile devices.
 Through the expansion of healthcare information technology, physicians and other care providers are able to: